mateusz-plaska/ProjectManagementApp/README.md

 # Project management appliaction

-This is a desktop appliaction with a graphical user interface for managing projects and tasks.
+This is a desktop application with a graphical user interface for managing projects and tasks.

 ## Install and open
 Clone the repository and open the project in Java IDE (IntelliJ IDEA is recommended).
 Then run the application.